God called a man named Nehemiah to a job:

-I have to climb over the rubbish, picking up the useful ideas and experiences,
+We have to climb over the rubbish, picking up what is useful,

-And make my way toward the joyous fulfilling of God’s call on my life:
+And make our way toward the joyous fulfilling of God’s call on our lives.

 Those twenty things that wear me down as I try to get one simple thing accomplished.